 Statistics used to draw conclusions should adhere to the “Uniform requirements for manuscripts submitted to biomedical journals” (https://pubmed.ncbi.nlm.nih.gov/21808590).
 Description of statistical methods should be detailed enough to enable a knowledgeable reader with access to the original data to verify the reported results.
 Quantitative findings should be presented with the appropriate measure of central tendency and dispersion relevant to data distribution.
 Relying solely on statistical hypothesis testing (p values) to draw conclusions fails to convey information on effect size.
 Abbreviations of statistical terms and symbols should be also defined at first use, just like any other abbreviation.
 Computer software and version used for statistics should be also reported.

-Results should be presented with precision, but please limit statistics reported in these leading to meaningful conclusions, do not duplicate information contained in tables and figures and do not discuss their importance.
+Results should be presented with precision, but please limit statistics reported in these leading to meaningful conclusions.
+Please do not duplicate information contained in tables and figures and do not discuss their importance.

 Discussion should be relevant to the results of the study; please do not provide a general overview of the topic.
 We encourage comparing results to these of similar studies and analyzing the weak and the strong points of the study.